blueprinted-io/documentation/learningops.md

 L&D loves to say it’s “agile.”
 But most of the time, it just means:
 - Shorter timelines
-- More standups
+- Fewer resources
-- Trello boards instead of Gantt charts
+- Kanban boards instead of Gantt charts

 It rarely means:
 - Iterative design